Check out v4 of the Fauna CLI

 Create FSL schema files

 An .fsl file can contain schema for multiple resources.
 You can use multiple .fsl files to organize your schema.
-There is no performance benefit to splitting .fsl files or storing larger, individual files.
+While subject to limits, there is no performance benefit to splitting .fsl files or storing larger, individual files.

 Valid FSL filenames must use the .fsl extension and can’t start with *.